 1) At higher tech levels, I think we would be able to exchange time, space, work, and condition management to create an alternate algae or oxygen source.
 For example, what about an "algae box"?
 Needs irrigation, a dense carbon dioxide atmosphere, and a high temperature.
 With effort, you can now grow algae - but it takes carefully building your base to do so.
 How about an even more advanced science for creating oxylite out of massive quantities of hydrogen or natural gas or something?

 2) World-centric.
 I would like a biome that generates oxygen, water, algae, or slime in quantities high enough to live off of.
-Right now we do have steam geysers, and water can be turned into oxygen, but the geyser doesn't provide that much water.
+Right now we do have steam geysers, and water can be turned into oxygen, but it requires very advanced tech.
 We also have slime biomes, but they don't produce slime.
 Puffers live in them, which can give the illusion of slime production, but no slime is actually being created.
 Perhaps a coral biome which slowly emits oxygen?
 Cutting the coral destroys the oxygen-emitting elements, so you just have to live there, or perhaps create a long gas pump.

 3) Scout-centric.
 I like the puffers.
 I want to be able to tie a rope to them, or maybe stuff them in a sack, so they can be moved into farms more easily.
 I also think the puffer's rate of poison-eating should depend on the density of the poison in a very big way - if I can get them into dense clouds of poison, I want one puffer to support at least three people's breaths.